Vanessa Chinitor

 Vanessa Chinitor (born 13 October 1976, Dendermonde, East Flanders) is a Belgian singer, best known outside Belgium for her participation in the 1999 Eurovision Song Contest.

 Early career

-In 1996, Chinitor was a finalist in the VTM talent show Ontdek de Ster (Discover the Star).
+In 1996, Chinitor was a finalist in the VTM talent show Ontdek de Ster Show (The Discover the Star Show).
 She released her first single, "In al mijn dromen", in 1998.

 Eurovision Song Contest

 In 1999, Chinitor's song "Like the Wind" was chosen as the Belgian representative in the 44th Eurovision Song Contest, which took place on 29 May in Jerusalem.
 Chinitor was unfortunate to be drawn to sing second, the draw known to Eurovision fans as the 'no hoper' as no song performed second has ever won the contest.
 "Like the Wind" is a distinctive song with new-age influences, which could not match Belgium's relatively high placement in the 1998 contest but managed to finish in a respectable joint 12th place of 23 entries, having received 38 points, the same as the United Kingdom entry.

 In 2006, Chinitor participated for a second time in the Belgian Eurovision selection, but her song "Beyond You" did not progress beyond the quarter-final stage.